siderolabs/talos/website/content/docs/v0.15/Guides/troubleshooting-control-plane.md

 kube-controller-manager-talos-default-master-3   1/1     Running   0          28m
 ```

-If control plane endpoint is not up yet, container status can be queried with
+If the control plane endpoint is not yet up, the container status of the control plane components can be queried with
 `talosctl containers --kubernetes`:

 ```bash